 The difference between “Mobile Safari” and “Safari” has been defined for Google Chrome as the difference between “Phone” and “Tablet” (see the Chrome documentation on this).

-A second example is when the Samsung Browser is installed on a non-Samsung device (in this example a Google Nexus 6):
+When the Samsung Browser is installed on a non-Samsung device (in this example a Google Nexus 6) you get this:

 Mozilla/5.0 (Linux; Android 7.0; SAMSUNG Nexus 6 Build/NBD92G) AppleWebKit/537.36 (KHTML, like Gecko) SamsungBrowser/5.4 Chrome/51.0.2704.106 Mobile Safari/537.36